 Investigating “The Vampire”

 Viewers learn that swinging bachelors Kenneth “Hutch” Hutchinson and David Starksy may both turn serious when duty calls.
 A stripper named Honey Williams was murdered and drained of blood.
 Starsky and Hutch start handling detective work to find out who killed her, although the audience already knows.
-Dance instructor Rene Nadasy strangled her and then chewed her throat to drain her blood all while dressed in full vampire garb. (“What kind of weirdo are we dealing with here?”)
+Dance instructor Rene Nadasy strangled her and then chewed her throat to drain her blood, all while dressed in full vampire garb. (“What kind of weirdo are we dealing with here?”)

 The two detectives follow a lead to a dance studio run by Nadasy, who notes, “The world is becoming an unsafe place to live.”
 For young women dancers, the sentiment is garishly accurate.
 Williams turns out to be the second victim killed the same way, leading Starsky to ask his partner, “You ever see any of those vampire movies?”
 Hutch responds casually, “That’s good, Starsky.”
 (Pats him on the shoulder) “That’s a very sensible conclusion.”
 The comment doesn’t rattle Hutch too much, as he’s familiar with his partner’s own personal weirdness.
 Besides, Hutch gets busy calling other police departments asking about criminals known for their “Blood fetishes.”

 Starsky has a feeling the perpetrator is a vampire.
 He’s not entirely wrong.
 Nadasy believes his satanic vampire powers will allow him to raise his recently deceased wife from the grave.
 (We’ve seen variations of that plot device in horror movies many times before) Casting counts when trying to make the ridiculous plausible.
-John Saxon truly is truly creepy in the murderous role, creepy to the point of convincing.
-He comes off as someone so “not right” we believe he’d become a vampire and attempt to make his blood serum strategy work.
-And the plan leads him to murder more young dancers.
+John Saxon truly is creepy in the murderous role, creepy to the point of convincing.
+He comes off as someone so “not right” that we believe he’d become a vampire and attempt to make his blood serum strategy work.
+The plan leads him to murder more young dancers.

 The detectives start wondering if there’s something strange about Nadasy, as his students keep getting strangled and drained of blood.
 He’s worth investigating. (“You two could add a new dimension to the word boorish.”)

-As a teleplay, “The Vampire” moves briskly from its brutal opening scene to its obvious-stunt-double-action-packed finale.
+As a teleplay, “The Vampire” moves briskly from its brutal opening scene to its obvious stunt-double action-packed finale.
 The mix of horror, humor, and action adds up to an hour’s worth of entertaining television.
 Yes, it is hokey by today’s standards, and that’s part of the charm.

 The series also benefits by having the perfect director at the helm.